alirezarezaeikalat/mit-6.0001/readMe.txt

       ALU(do primitive operations like addition, subtraction, ... it might get data from memory or store data in memory) ALU can do set of --primitives--
-          a. arthmetic and logic
+          a. arithmetic and logic
           b. simple tests
           c. moving data

       Input         Output

-3. Alan Turnin showed that you can compute anything with 6 --primitives-- and piece of tape:
+3. Alan Turning showed that you can compute anything with 6 --primitives-- and piece of tape:

         a. move left
         b. move right